nalundgaard/jsn/README.md

 with the `proplist` format used in [jsx][jsx] and [jsone][jsone].
-Specifically, jsn uses the empty list (`[]`) like [jsonx][jsonx] to represent an empty object, whereas [jsx][jsx] and [jsone][jsone] use an empty tuple in a list (`[{}]`) to represent empty objects. jsn is incompatible with this format.
-While the getter (`jsn:get/2,3`) functions are generally functional; most other library functions are not, and may result in unpredictable behaviors.
+Specifically, jsn uses the empty list (`[]`) like [jsonx][jsonx] to represent an empty object, whereas [jsx][jsx] and [jsone][jsone] use an empty tuple in a list (`[{}]`) to represent an empty object.

+[jsx][jsx] and [jsone][jsone] use this representation to disambiguate empty JSON objects from empty arrays, which cannot be distinguished in the [jsonx][jsonx] `proplist` format used by jsn. jsn is incompatible with this format.
+While the getter (`jsn:get/2,3`) functions are generally functional, most other library functions are not, and may result in unpredictable behaviors.

+jsn does not plan to support a [jsx][jsx] and [jsone][jsone] compatible `proplist` format; long-term, clients are strongly encouraged to use the `map` format instead.
+It a vastly more performant data structure that maps naturally to JSON objects without ambiguity.

 ### Edoc generation broken by map support